 Where To Register

-Individuals may register online or with the Supervisor of Elections in the county of legal residence.
+Individuals may register to vote online or with the Supervisor of Elections in the county of legal residence.
 The Supervisor of Elections office for Collier County is located at 3750 Enterprise Avenue in Naples, Florida.
 Voter applications are also available at Naples City Hall, Everglades City Hall, Marco Island City Hall, and the Immokalee Tax Office.
 The Supervisor of Elections office conducts special registration drives annually throughout the community.

 Voters may register at any Florida Driver License Office when making an initial application or renewing a license.
 Voter registration applications are also available at the county's public libraries.
 Eligible persons may register when applying at public service offices for Aid to Families with Dependent Children, Health & Rehabilitative Services, the Women, Infants, Children nutrition program, any state agency providing service to disabled residents, and armed forces recruiting offices.